-- 4.9.9 The principles set out are as follows: - Apply the mitigation hierarchy; - > Consider biodiversity from the outset; - > Provide synergies and connectivity for nature; - > Integrate nature to deliver multiple benefits; - > Prioritise on-site enhancement before off-site delivery; - > Take a place-based and inclusive approach;
+- 4.9.14 The principles set out are as follows: - Apply the mitigation hierarchy;

-- > Ensure long term enhancement is secured; and - > Additionality. - 4.9.10 Notwithstanding the fact that the guidance is informal at this stage, these core principles have nonetheless been applied as appropriate to the Proposed Development. - 4.9.11 Page 15 of the draft guidance makes specific reference to determining planning applications and, with regard to the policy context, Paragraph 4.1 makes it clear that NPF4 must be read and applied as a whole.
-Specific reference to NPF4 Policy 3 (Biodiversity) Part 3 b) is made and from Section 4.6 key points in the guidance include the following: - 4.9.12 It is set out that NPF4 that does not specify or require a particular assessment approach or methodology to be used, although the policy makes clear that best practice assessment methods should be utilised; - 4.9.13 Assessments can be qualitative or quantitative (for example through use of a metric); and - 4.9.14 It is stated that NatureScot is to shortly commence work to develop an adapted biodiversity metric suitable for use in supporting delivery of NPF4 Policy 3 b).
-The draft guidance states that further information will be provided on this work "in due course". - 4.9.15 Section 4.12 of the draft guidance states:
+- Consider biodiversity from the outset; - > Provide synergies and connectivity for nature; - > Integrate nature to deliver multiple benefits; - > Prioritise on-site enhancement before off-site delivery; - > Take a place-based and inclusive approach; - > Ensure long term enhancement is secured; and - > Additionality (ensuring that enhancement delivered is additional to any measures which would have been likely to happen in the absence of the development). - 4.9.15 These core principles have been applied, as appropriate with regard to the Proposed Development. - 4.9.16 Page 15 of the draft guidance makes specific reference to determining planning applications and, with regard to the policy context, Paragraph 4.1 makes it clear that NPF4 must be read and applied as a whole.
+Specific reference to NPF4 Policy 3 (Biodiversity) Part 3 b) is made and at Section 4.6 key points in the guidance include the following: - It is set out that NPF4 does not specify or require a particular assessment approach or methodology to be used, although the policy makes clear that best practice assessment methods should be utilised; and - > Assessments can be qualitative or quantitative (for example through use of a metric). - 4.9.17 Section 4.12 of the guidance states: